Balancing Comfort and Performance in Product Design

 2. What does performance mean in engineering design?

-Performance refers to efficiency, strength, durability, speed, and how effectively a product performs its intended function.
+Performance refers to how efficiently a product performs its intended function while maintaining strength, durability, reliability, and operational efficiency.

-Engineers use CAD simulations, testing, ergonomic analysis, material optimization, and user feedback systems.
+Engineers use CAD software, ergonomic analysis, simulations, material optimization, prototyping, and user testing to create products that are both comfortable and high-performing.

 Got Questions?
 Let’s Talk!